fatihtsp/FastBase64_EncDec/README.md

 Procedure scalar_checkExample(const source: PAnsiChar; const coded: PAnsiChar);

-Some inline routines from original code
+Some inline routines from original code:

 Function chromium_base64_encode_len(Alen: Integer): Integer; //#define chromium_base64_encode_len(A) ((A+2)/3 * 4 + 1)
 Function chromium_base64_decode_len(Alen: Integer): Integer; //#define chromium_base64_decode_len(A) (A / 4 * 3 + 2)

 Use klomp_avx2_base64_encode routine to encode bytes in Filename file.
 Returns the encoded data as PAnsichar and its length with EncodedLen.

 Function Base64EncodeTxtKindFile( const FileName: String; out EncodedLen: Integer ): PAnsiChar;

 Use klomp_avx2_base64_decode routine to decode bytes in EncodedData which is PAnsiChar.
 Returns the result as String and its length with DataLen.
 Also, one can save the decoded data to file with appropriate Saving options.

 Function Base64DecodeTxtKindFile( const EncodedData: PAnsiChar; const DataLen: Integer;
                                   out DecodedLen: Integer;
                                   const saveToFile: Boolean=False;